peterjohndean/CustomTypeInteger24/README.md

-#  Custom Type Int24/UInt24
+#  Custom Type Integer Int24/UInt24

+## License
+GNU GPLv3 or later.

-## 0. Preface
+## Preface
-I am not a computer scientist, nor am I a professional programmer.
-I am just a hobbyist who likes to learn programming.
-I am writing this post to share my learning with others.
-I am open to feedback and suggestions.
-Please feel free to provide your feedback.
-I will try to incorporate it in my future posts.
+I’m not a computer scientist or a pro programmer, but I’m a hobbyist who loves learning about programming and different techniques.
+I’m writing this post to share my learning journey with others, and I’d love to hear your thoughts and suggestions.
+Feel free to give me any feedback you have, and I’ll try to incorporate it into my future posts.

-## 1. Objectives
+## Objectives

-1. Understand how to implement a custom type in Swift.
+1. To develop a fully interactive custom integer data type in Swift, while simultaneously enhancing my existing knowledge in the field.
-2. Initially we will have the basics, to just hold/retrieve the value and initialize it.
-3. Later we will add more functionality to it.
+2. To progressively enhance the software’s functionality, ultimately leading to our desired outcome.
+3. To achieve this goal, I will require assistance.
+To date, my only coding companion has been ChatGPT and GitHub Copilot.

-## 2. Introduction
+## Introduction
-In this post, we will learn how to create a custom type in Swift.
-We will create a custom type called `Int24` and `UInt24`.
-These types will be able to hold 24-bit signed and unsigned integers respectively.
-We will start with the basics and later add more functionality to it.
+I will initially creating structured pairs, Int24 and UInt24, leading to a usable library package with the aim to provides some basics like initialise, set, get and provide a description string that will make the values look a little better than the default.

+### v0.0.1 - Basics
+- Initialisers; Int24(), Int24(123), Int24(Int8(-123))
+- Literal types; let a: Int24 = 123, let a: Int24 = -3.14159
+- Descriptions; Int24().description, String("\(Int24())")